 Well, love is in the air, and although I’m a little late for Valentine’s, there’s never a wrong time to read a love poem.
 Today I’m bringing you five of my favourites, including my all-time favourite love poem ever.
 Hope you enjoy them as much as I do!

 First up is short, but beautifully sweet.
 It was written in the 15th century.
-I always find it so strangely moving that a writer who lived hundreds of years ago can suffer exactly the same emotions as we do today.
-We may be surrounded by technology and motor cars…but we can still long for our loved ones and our own beds.
+I always find it moving that a writer who lived hundreds of years ago can suffer exactly the same emotions as we do today.
+We may be surrounded by technology and traffic jams and mobile phones…but we still long for our loved ones and our own beds in exactly the same way.

 WESTRON WYNDE (Anonymous)